Inform past tense

 • She remained impassive when the police informed her of her son's death.
 (Past Simple)

-Along with inform, words are popular injure and weave.
+Along with inform, words are popular release and complain.

 Verbs by letter: r, d, u, c, m, p, b, w, h, a, e, g, s, q, j, l, t, f, o, n, k, i, v, y, z.